 What USOS does

 USOS develops a wide range of activities on development cooperation at the University of Antwerp.
 These activities aim at knowledge transfer, experiential learning and personal commitment.
 In this way, USOS tries to form a community of students and staff who want to share involvement with the South.
-To this end, it uses a pedagogy that was initially based on the knowledge and convictions of the founders (see further "Origins of USOS") and that is activating, participatory and democratic in nature.
+To this end, it uses a pedagogy that is activating, participatory and democratic in nature.
 This pedagogy is nourished by scientific knowledge, the collaborations with partners in the global South, but also by the experiences, the inspiration and the identity of the participants.
 In this way, USOS aims to create a close collaboration between all sections of the academic community in a non-hierarchical way.

 Partnerships with the global South